angrybacon/doomsday-wiki/markdown/chapters/02-ddft/04-echo.md

 ## Extra Fancy

-It is possible to use multiple Echoes to build very high storm counts, enabling you to kill with :card[Grapeshot]
+It is possible to use multiple Echoes to build very high _Storm_ counts, enabling you to kill with :card[Grapeshot]

 > LED, Echo, LP in hand - {B}{B}{B} + {R} - 10 + 12 Storm